 On the other hand, there were enough smooth, recently repaved areas

-that Jim remarked once, "This is better than those freeways in
+that Jim remarked once, "This is better than some freeways in

 CANYON CREEK TO WHITEHORSE